dcrypt3d/home-assistant-config/README.md

 Notes:<ul>
 <li>Ecobee currently using this <a href=https://github.com/home-assistant/home-assistant/pull/2092>Pull Request</a></li>
-<li>MyQ with PI in garage using bluetooth device_tracker for car bluetooth and MQTT event_stream... slow to detect but works</li>
+<li>MyQ with PI in garage using bluetooth device_tracker for car and MQTT event_stream... slow to detect but works</li>
-<li>My sliders don't work correctly and using some of the templating options breaks stuff for now</li>
+<li>My input sliders don't work correctly and using some of the templating options breaks stuff for now</li>
 </ul>

 # Interface